Guillaume Le Gentil: Biography

-Guillaume Le Gentil was born in Coutances and first intended to enter the church before turning to astronomy.
+Guillaume Le Gentil was born on 11 or 12 September 1725 in Coutances and first intended to enter the church before turning to astronomy when inspired by a lecture by Joseph-Nicolas Delisle.
+By 1753 he was a professional astronomer and he wrote influentially on the subject of estimating the distance from the Earth to the Sun, the astronomical unit (AU), using transits of Mercury.
+He argued, contra Edmond Halley, that these transits could not be used for an accurate measurement of the AU.
 He discovered what are now known as the Messier objects M32, M36 and M38, as well as the nebulosity in M8, and he was the first to catalogue the dark nebula sometimes known as Le Gentil 3 (in the constellation Cygnus).

 He was part of the international collaborative project organized by Mikhail Lomonosov to measure the distance to the Sun, by observing the transit of Venus at different points on the earth.

-Edmond Halley had suggested the idea, but it required careful measurements from different places on earth, and the project was launched with more than a hundred observers dispatched to different parts of the globe, for observing the transit coming up in 1761.
-A part of the French expedition, Le Gentil set out for Pondicherry, a French possession in India.
+Edmond Halley had suggested the idea, but it required careful measurements from different places on earth, and the project was launched with more than a hundred observers dispatched to different parts of the globe to observe the transit coming up in 1761.

+As a part of the French expedition, Le Gentil set out for Pondicherry, a French possession in India.
 He set out from Paris in March 1760, and reached Isle de France (now Mauritius) in July.
 However, the Seven Years' War had broken out between France and Britain in the meantime, hindering further passage east.
 He finally managed to gain passage on a frigate that was bound for India's Coromandel Coast, and he sailed in March 1761 with the intention of observing the transit from Pondicherry.
-Even though the transit was only a few months away, on 6 June, he was assured that they would make it in time.
+Even though the transit was only a few months away, he was assured that they would make it in time.
 The ship was blown off-course by unfavorable winds and spent five weeks at sea.
 By the time it finally got close to Pondicherry, the captain learned that the British had occupied the city, so the frigate was obliged to return to Isle de France.
 When 6 June came the sky was clear, but the ship was still at sea, and he could not take astronomical observations with the vessel rolling about.

-Having already completed the trip from Paris, he stayed for the next transit of Venus, which would come in another eight years (they occur in pairs 8 years apart, but each such pair is separated from the next by 121 or 105 years).
+Having already completed the trip from Paris, he stayed for the next transit of Venus, which would come in another eight years (they occur in pairs 8 years apart, but each pair is separated from the next by 121 or 105 years).
 After spending some time mapping the eastern coast of Madagascar, he decided to record the 1769 transit from Manila in the Philippines.
 Encountering hostility from the Spanish authorities there, he headed back to Pondicherry, which had been restored to France by peace treaty in 1763, where he arrived in March 1768.
 He built a small observatory to view the transit.
 On the day of the event, 4 June 1769, the sky became overcast, and Le Gentil saw nothing.